cqc-alec/qpr/qpr.md

 the _valid_ FD-graph for the function `f` above also has a similar join, coming from two _exclusive_ control-flow branches.

+Hangs and races illustrate that not all FD-graphs correspond to a valid QIR programs.
+Let's call those that do `regular`.

 ### Utility

-Convex subgraphs of an FD-graph that contain only F-nodes may be treated as basic blocks, and are amenable to TKET-style circuit optimization.
+Convex subgraphs of a regular FD-graph that contain only F-nodes may be treated as basic blocks, and are amenable to TKET-style circuit optimization.
 These basic blocks are connected by the D-nodes and their associated C-nodes into a control-flow graph, which may be amenable to other optimizations.
 This factoring of the graph is likely to be useful.
-We may also be interested in applying optimizations to purely-classical regions (including both kinds of node), perhaps by going to and from LLVM and using standard passes.
+We may also be interested in applying optimizations to regions containing only classical data(including both kinds of node), perhaps by going to and from LLVM and using standard passes.
 This suggests a three-step approach:

 1. Identify maximal purely-classical regions of the graph; convert them to LLVM;
    optimize; convert back and substitute.